w3f/polkadot-wiki/docs/learn/learn-account-balances.md

     - [vested transfers](./learn-transactions.md#vested-transfers)
     - governance votes (that can use the total balance, including non-staking holds like proxy deposits)

-    Freezes overlay with themselves and with reserves, meaning that if staking reserves 60 DOT, voting for a governance proposal with 20 DOT will put a freeze on 20 out of 60 reserved DOT.
+    Freezes overlay with themselves and with reserves, meaning that if staking reserves 60 DOT, voting for a governance proposal with 20 DOT will freeze 20 out of 60 reserved DOT.
 If a governance vote freezes 20 DOT and vesting freezes 120 DOT, the total frozen balance is 120 DOT (not 140 DOT).

     !!!info "In case of slashes, the frozen balance could exceed the total balance."

-- **Spendable Balance** is the portion of free balance that can be transferred and it is also available for transaction fees and creating new reserves.
+**Spendable Balance** is the portion of the free balance that can be transferred.
+It is also available for transaction fees and creating new reserves.

 The spendable balance is calculated as follows: